livepeer/ai-worker/runner/dev/README.md

 # Development Documentation

-This guide aims to assist developers working on the AI runner, offering detailed instructions for debugging and setting up the development environment.
+This guide aims to assist developers working on the [AI runner](https://github.com/livepeer/ai-worker/tree/main/runner), offering detailed instructions for debugging and setting up the development environment.
+For general information about the AI runner, refer to the [AI Runner README](../README.md).

 ## Debugging